ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 this could potentially be perceived as offensive.

-If talking about the pull requests in a meeting still does not resolve the disagreement, ask other members of the `@ESMValGroup/esmvaltool-coreteam`_ for their opinion and try to find a solution.
+If talking about the pull requests in a meeting still does not resolve the disagreement, ask a member of the `@ESMValGroup/esmvaltool-coreteam`_ for their opinion and try to find a solution.